 There are certain things that the Virginia child abuse agency can handle.
+They must ensure that the children are not in an abusive situation.
 By law in Section 63.2-1503 of the Code of Virginia, they must report specific types of suspected child abuse or neglect to the two-state agencies.

 The first agency is law enforcement, and the dual agency is the Commonwealth's Attorney.
-Those reports will include sexual abuse, the death of a child, and other areas of abuse and neglect; they will submit their investigator's reports to the police and the Court.
+Those reports will include sexual assault or sexual abuse, the death of a child, and other areas of abusive behavior and neglect.
+They will submit their investigator's reports to the police and the Court.

 What Can't CPS Do in Virginia?

 There are some things that the Virginia CPS can not handle.
-By law, a CPS worker can not require that you give up the care of your child to a family member or friend; the Court can only order this.
-They can only suggest that you find someone other than yourself to take care of the child outside of the home if you can't do so safely.
+By law, a CPS worker can not require that you give up the care of your child to a family member or friend.
+Only the Court can order this.
+CPS can only suggest that you find someone other than yourself to care for the child outside of the home if you can't do so safely.